 - be an Australian or permanent resident of Australia

-- or be a non-Australian citizen/resident individual or organisation working in partnership with an Australian individual or organisation, where this will promote Australian-Arab relations, noting proof of citizenship or residence may be required
+- be a non-Australian citizen/resident individual or organisation from the Arab world working in partnership with an Australian individual or organisation, where this will enhance Australian economic, cultural and social relations with the Arab world

 - and be willing to provide or develop child protection guidelines for your project if it involves people under the age of 18 years.